Anniepoo/swiplchrtut/basics.md

 ?- moo.

 Think about this.
-If I add moo then I make bar, then look for another rule, find the same one, and keep going.
+If I add moo then I make bar, then look for another rule, find the same one, and _keep going_?
 No? (think about it, then keep reading).
 =====================================================================

-No.
+It terminates.

 rules **do not re-fire** if both of: